 MURRAY McCORNICK with his prizewinning sheepdog

-ROBERT, JOHN & MELVILLE RAE at the Bakehouse
+(from left to right) JOHN, ROBERT & MELVILLE RAE at the Bakehouse

 WEDDING OF ELSPETH FLEMING HAMILTON (CRAIGHLAW)